DylanBT928/cpp-projects/README.md

 - [Tetris](./programs/Tetris/Tetris.cpp) - A puzzle video game that allows players to rotate falling blocks strategically to clear levels.

-- [Tic-Tac-Toe](./programs/Tic-Tac-Toe/TicTacToe.cpp) - A simple game in which a user must win by getting 3 in a row with their shape: X or O
+- [Tic-Tac-Toe](./programs/Tic-Tac-Toe/TicTacToe.cpp) - A simple game in which a user must win by getting 3 in a row with their shape: X or O.

+-[Word Counter](./programs/Word%20Counter/WordCounter.cpp) - A counter for the amount of words in a sentence or phrase.

 ## Contributing